Carraroe: Irish language

 Irish (specifically the Connacht dialect) is the main spoken language of Carraroe, the settlement being the most populous Irish-speaking village in the Connemara Gaeltacht.

-In 2016, Carraroe was a town with one of the highest percentages of daily Irish speakers in Ireland, with 61.6 percent stating that they spoke it daily.
+In the 2022 census, Carraroe was a town with one of the highest percentages of daily Irish speakers in Ireland, with 69 percent stating that they spoke it daily.
 Under the Gaeltacht Act 2012, the Gaeltacht was redefined into 26 Language Planning Areas.
-Of these, Carraroe area recorded the third largest proportion of daily Irish speakers in Ireland in 2016, at 65.1 percent.
+Of these, Carraroe area recorded the third-largest proportion of daily Irish speakers in Ireland in the 2022 census, at 90 percent.

 There are two summer schools that teach Irish to English-speaking secondary-school students from all over Ireland.
 The Carraroe area is also a centre for Irish-language media, and the former national Irish-language newspaper Foinse had its head office in the village.
 The Irish-language radio station, RTÉ Raidió na Gaeltachta, is in nearby Casla, and the Irish-language television station, TG4, is based at Baile na hAbhann, a few kilometres east.
 Roman Catholic church services are in Irish only.
 All school lessons are conducted in Irish.